jeff4/a7/src/pages/posts/60-pas-chap8.md

 1. In fact, the more technical English term 'pattern' gradually replaced the German word Gestalt, which was imported to the United States by the diaspora of scholars fleeing Nazism.
 1. However, it was thanks to Gestalt theory and not cybernetics that Hayek was able to extend the definitions of class and pattern to the economic field.
-1. Already in Sensory Order he expanded the understanding of pattern beyond the visual sphere and in so doing covered, respectively, 'patterns within the brain', 'topological patterns', 'patterns of movements', 'temporal patterns', 'patterns of behavior', 'patterns of motor responses', 'patterns of attitude or dispositions', 'patterns of nervous impulses', and so on.
+1. Already in *The Sensory Order* he expanded the understanding of pattern beyond the visual sphere and in so doing covered, respectively, 'patterns within the brain', 'topological patterns', 'patterns of movements', 'temporal patterns', 'patterns of behavior', 'patterns of motor responses', 'patterns of attitude or dispositions', 'patterns of nervous impulses', and so on.
 1. He developed a large repertoire of the notion of pattern that included form, template, Schablone, mould, schemata, abstraction, norm, habit, disposition, arrangement, rule, and inference.
 1. However, it was first with 'The Theory of Complex Phenomena' (1961) that Hayek began to use the prescient moniker 'pattern recognition' to define classification.